medsec/catena-rust/README.md

 This is an implementation of the memory-consuming password scrambler Catena in Rust.
-The implementation is not optimal and the performance could probably be increased a lot.
+The current implementation is not optimal and the performance could probably be increased a lot.

 ## Submodules